 A VPN is a service you connect to that sends and receives data across the internet on your behalf.
 When you set up and enable a VPN, all of your internet traffic goes through it, both ways.
-Ideally, this traffic is encrypted and only the two parties who should have access to the information are able to use it.
+Ideally, this traffic is encrypted and only the two parties who should have access to the information can use it.

 A VPN is a gateway that sends and receives data on your behalf.

-But mostly what people are talking about when we mention a VPN is a service that is designed to protect your identity on the internet by intercepting all the traffic so that it looks like it's not coming from or going back to you or your location.
+However, mostly what people are talking about when they mention a VPN is a service that is designed to protect your identity on the internet by intercepting all the traffic, so that it looks like it's not coming from or going back to you or your location.

 What advantages does a VPN offer?

-In the broad sense, a VPN only does one thing: direct internet traffic.
-But directing internet traffic has a lot of advantages!
+In a broad sense, a VPN only does one thing: direct internet traffic.
+Luckily, directing internet traffic has a lot of advantages!

-As mentioned above, you can block ads or create a private session between you and your work network or you can even have a VPN that directs traffic to a different server depending on your login: Paid users of a service can have more perks and a faster connection than non-paid.
-But there are two reasons most people use a VPN:
+As mentioned above, you can block ads or create a private session between you and your work network.
+You can even have a VPN that directs traffic to a different server depending on your login — paid users of a service can have more perks and a faster connection than non-paid.
+There are two reasons most people use a VPN:

 The downsides of using a VPN